JedWatson/react-select/README.md

-	delimiter 			|	string		|	 delimiter to use to join multiple values asyncOptions 		|	func		|	 function to call to get options autoload 			|	bool		|	 whether to auto-load the default async options set placeholder 		|	string		|	 field placeholder, displayed when there's no value noResultsText 		|	string		|	 placeholder displayed when there are no matching search results clearable 			|	bool		|	 should it be possible to reset value
+	delimiter 			|	string		|	 delimiter to use to join multiple values asyncOptions 		|	func		|	 function to call to get options autoload 			|	bool		|	 whether to auto-load the default async options set disableCache 		|	bool		|	 disables the options cache for asyncOptions placeholder 		|	string		|	 field placeholder, displayed when there's no value noResultsText 		|	string		|	 placeholder displayed when there are no matching search results clearable 			|	bool		|	 should it be possible to reset value